History of the Department of Religious Studies

 The department looks very different today than it did in the first decade of its existence, yet its core commitment has remained the same: To provide every student at the University of Iowa with opportunities to reflect critically and with empathy on the influences that diverse religions exercise on human consciousness and culture.

-For more information on the history of the department, see M. Willard Lampe, The Story of an Idea: The History of the School of Religion at the State University of Iowa; Marcus Bach, Of Faith and Learning: The Story of the School of Religion at the State University of Iowa; and Robert D. Baird, The School of Religion at the University of Iowa: The First Seventy Years.
+For more information on the history of the department, see M. Willard Lampe, The Story of an Idea: The History of the School of Religion at the State University of Iowa; Marcus Bach, Of Faith and Learning: The Story of the School of Religion at the State University of Iowa; Robert D. Baird, The School of Religion at the University of Iowa: The First Seventy Years, and J. Kenneth Kuntz, The First Ninety Years.
+These booklets are in PDF form below.
+Simply click on a picture to read more about our history.

 Revised by Diana Fritz Cates, June 30, 2015